AndersBNielsen/65uino/docs/getting-started/README.md

 If you want to use this script to transfer your own code, you need to change line 5 and set SERIAL to something other than 0, e.g. `SERIAL=1`.
 Your code should line in the *USERLAND* segment in `anb6507rom.s`

-When SERIAL is not 0 this portion of the script will execute.
+When SERIAL is not 0 this portion of the script will execute that will enable you to load your own code via serial.

 ```bash
 serial="/dev/cu.usbs*" #macos